emilsViksnins/Practical_Project/readme.md

  - IntelliJ

 ## Launch procedure
--Git clone this repository locally.
+- Git clone this repository locally.

--Verify that MySQL is running on the target system.
+- Verify that MySQL is running on the target system.

--Create a database: expense_manager and tables: transactions and user.
+- Create a database: expense_manager and tables: transactions and user.
 (All provided in MySQL Dump file).

 For testing purposes, the Dump file also contains test users and passwords to log into the application.
 **IMPORTANT** To successfully connect to the database, change the default password and username ("root") in the ExpenseManagerApp class to your MySQL password and username.